MinglunZhu/intEdgAi_lsn4_excer/README.md

 ### Model
 The model I used is the pre-trained model `vehicle-detection-adas-binary-0001` from the OpenVINO model zoo, which is already converted to the OpenVINO intermediate representation.

-### Parameter
+### Parameters
 The program allows you to choose the input video, the confidence threshhold for detected vehicles, and the color of the bounding box.
 Use `-h` to see how to see parameter info.

 ## Example Output
 The program takes in a video, by default, the provided test video, and outputs video with bounding boxes drawn with confidence threshold of `.5`.
-And example output video is provided in the `Example Output` folder which used confidence threshold of `.9`.
+An example output video is provided in the `Example Output` folder which used confidence threshold of `.9`.

 ## License